 Adams, Westbrook lead Thunder to rout of Pistons

-DETROIT (AP) — Steven Adams scored 21 points, Russell Westbrook added 18 and the Oklahoma City Thunder ended the Detroit Pistons‘ five-game winning streak with a 110-83 victory Monday night.
+Steven Adams scored 21 points, Russell Westbrook added 18 and the Thunder routed the Pistons 110-83.

+“I thought we played a very complete game,” Oklahoma City coach Billy Donovan said.
+“There were things we could have done better, but I’m pleased that we went on the road and played this well against a very good team.”

 Paul George added 17 points for the Thunder, who are 15-3 since losing their first four games.